Coursework Requirements for Communication Science

 Coursework Requirements for Media and Cultural Studies

-- At least 12 credits at 900 level in MCS courses
+- At least 12 credits at 900 level or above in MCS

 Coursework for Rhetoric, Politics, and Culture

-For students who receive an MA in the Rhetoric, Politics, and Culture program, the PhD program requires 2 additional semesters of academic credits (not including CA 990—Research and Thesis), including all of the courses listed below.
+For students who receive an MA in the UW-Madison Rhetoric, Politics, and Culture program, the PhD program requires 2 additional semesters of academic credits (not including CA 990—Research and Thesis).
+The required coursework includes:

 For students with an MA from another institution that is recognized by the Rhetoric, Politics, and Culture program as an equivalent to the MA in rhetoric at UW-Madison, the program requires 4 semesters of academic credits (not including CA 990—Research and Thesis).
 The program requires the following or equivalent classes that were satisfied during the MA to be completed for the PhD: